qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ## Just clone the data

-For example, if borrow checker has trouble with a string borrowing, you can just clone the string.
-It's usually fine as long as it's not performance bottleneck.
+Just cloning the data can avoid borrowing the data.
+Without borrowing, there will be no borrow checker issue.
+It's usually fine if the data is small, or it's not in performance bottleneck.

+Another solution is persistent data structure, mentioned previously.

 ## `Arc` is not always fast